tartalia/UCI_HAR_Dataset_Tidy/README.md

 # Project Dependencies

-Thi project was built with and depends on:
+This project was built with and depends on:

+* Ubuntu 14.04.2 LTS, codename trusty
 * R version 3.2.0 (2015-04-16)
 * Platform: x86_64-pc-linux-gnu (64-bit)
 * dplyr version 0.4.1

 Although we thought that the project can be run into other *nix platforms without problems, maybe there's some limitation to run on Windows platform due to file system differences.

-This project was only executed on Linux Ubuntu platform.

-# How to Clean and Prepare Tidy Dataset
+# How to Collect, Clean and Generate Tidy Dataset

 1. Clone this repository
-2. Run ./run_analysis.R to perform steps from 1 to 7
+2. Run ./run_analysis.R

 You can check ./run_analysis.R to verify how to use ./src/har_dataset.R.